googlemaps/fleet-events-reference-solution/README.md

 * Logs delivered out of order by PubSub (see [Cloud PubSub: Ordering Messages](https://cloud.google.com/pubsub/docs/ordering))
 * Logs processed out of order by Cloud Functions

 The volume of out of order logs increases when a function does not have enough compute infrastructure.
-For example, if memory consumption is reaching capacity (see[Monitoring Cloud Functions](https://cloud.google.com/functions/docs/monitoring)) for the deployed Cloud Function, we recommend re-deploying the function with more memory.
+For example, if memory consumption is reaching capacity (see [Monitoring Cloud Functions](https://cloud.google.com/functions/docs/monitoring)) for the deployed Cloud Function, we recommend re-deploying the function with more memory. to detect out of order events, enable [Monitoring out of order events](#monitoring-out-of-order-events).

 By default, Fleet Events does not enable retries.
 This may cause events to be dropped if logs fail to be delivered or processed by Cloud Functions.

+### Monitoring out of order events

+Fleet Events can detect out of order events by setting a watermark during event processing.
+This functionality is disabled by default to reduce Firestore costs, but can be enabled by setting the [runtime environment variable](https://cloud.google.com/functions/docs/configuring/env-var)
+`MEASURE_OUT_OF_ORDER = true` in your Cloud Function.
+This functionality can be used to determine if larger instance sizes need to be configured to reduce out of order events.

+Upon re-deployment, your function will track a watermark based on the event time of each fleet log (per entity id), and output a warning whenever an out of order event is detected.
+It is persisted in Firestore, which does incur Firestore read/write costs.
+See [UpdateWatermarkTransaction](cloud-functions/src/main/java/com/google/fleetevents/lmfs/transactions/UpdateWatermarkTransaction.java) for more information.

+You can set up logs-based monitoring to alert on these out of order events.
+See [logs based metrics](https://cloud.google.com/logging/docs/logs-based-metrics) to configure an end-to-end alert flow.

 ## Conclusion